pamodaravihansa/pamodaravihansa/README.md

 ### Hi there I'm Pamoda Ravihansa👋
 I am Information Technology undergraduate from SLIIT.
-I am passionate and enthusiastic about Flutter App development and UI/UX design.
+I am passionate and enthusiastic about learning new skills.
 <br>
 <br>
 <!--